A handpicked selection of the most beautiful Tuscany villages and small towns in Tuscany for the perfect Italian experience.

 The second is that Monticchiello has been home, since the late 1060s, to a special type of dramatic representation called ‘Poor Theater’.

-The Poor Theater of Monticchiello was born as a social and community project and over the course of the decades it has developed into a highly praised and successful theatrical endeavor.
+The Poor Theater of Monticchiello was born as a social and community project.
+Over the decades, it has developed into a highly praised and successful theatrical endeavor.

 Performances happen every summer and the stage is the town itself, whose outdoor spaces become the backdrop for the representation and the citizens that bring them to life!